Africana Studies

 AFR 360/ ENG 323 Seminar: Toni Morrison (4 Credits)

 Offered as AFR 360 and ENG 323.
 This seminar focuses on Toni Morrison’s literary production.
-In reading her novels, essays, lectures and interviews, we pay particular attention to three things: her interest in the epic anxieties of American identities; her interest in form, language, and theory; and her study of love.
+In reading her novels, essays, lectures and interviews, the class pays particular attention to three things: her interest in the epic anxieties of American identities; her interest in form, language and theory; and her study of love.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {L}

 Fall, Spring, Variable